We offer the following legal apprenticeships:

 For a newly recruited apprentice, the increased grants are £3,000 for employers taking on 16 to 18 year olds; £2,000 for 19-24 year olds and £1,500 at 25+.

-Progression from one level of legal apprenticeship to another is possible and we offer a career structure that can begin at entry level and lead all the way to qualification as a Solicitor or Chartered Legal Executive.
+Progression from one level of law apprenticeship to another is possible and we offer a career structure that can begin at entry level and lead all the way to degree-level qualifications as a Solicitor or Chartered Legal Executive.

 The Benefits of Legal Apprenticeships